Dan Clancy

 Daniel Joseph Clancy (born January 11, 1964) is an American technologist and computer scientist.
-After working at NASA, he was the engineering director for Google Book Search from 2005 to early 2014.
+After working at NASA, he was the engineering director for Google Book Search from 2005 to 2010 and then for other Google products, until leaving in 2014 for Nextdoor.com.
 From 2014 to 2018, Clancy was vice president of product and engineering at social networking service Nextdoor.

 Clancy became president of Twitch Interactive Inc., the operator of Twitch in 2019.
 In March 2023, he became chief executive officer of Twitch, after previous CEO and co-founder Emmett Shear announced he would step down.
 As CEO, Clancy reports directly to Amazon VP of Audio, Twitch, and Games Steve Boom.

 Early life

 After attending Jesuit High School in New Orleans, Louisiana, Clancy received a BA in computer science and theatre from Duke University in 1985.
 He has a PhD in artificial intelligence from the University of Texas at Austin.
 While in school, Clancy worked at Trilogy, Xerox Webster Research center and NASA's Jet Propulsion Laboratory.

 Clancy has two adult children with his wife Sienna.
 One of them, Savannah Clancy, is a folk singer-songwriter based in White Salmon, Washington.
 Daniel and Savannah are known to stream together on Twitch.